There are now 2 possible online modes for units:

 Click on an offering mode for more details.

 The impact of globalisation, constant change, technological advances, sustainability and the importance of values in society are some of the mega trends contributing to the changing definition of an organisation's 'bottom line'.
 Increasingly, effective leaders and organisations understand that ethics and sustainability management are an integral component of sound business and organisational functioning.

 This unit is based on the belief that managers at all levels require specific knowledge, skills and abilities to identify and effectively respond to ethical challenges.
 The focus is on equipping students to make better decisions, as individuals and as practising managers.
 Regardless of setting, participants in the unit are well positioned to appropriately serve both the goals of organisations and the needs of society and the environment both in the short and long run, giving all consideration to the ethical challenges in question.

 - 6 points

-- Indicative assessments in this unit are as follows: (1) readiness assurance tests; (2) project; and (3) examination.
+Indicative assessments in this unit are as follows: (1) participatory learning; (2) project and presentation; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Associate Professor David Webb (Semester 1) Estelle Erb (Semester 2)

 - MGMT5526 Principles for Responsible Management